Did you know that more than a quarter of worldwide book sales consist of e-books?

 330 million people use Reddit.
 If you’ve ever been on the website, you know that there’s a subreddit for everything.

-I’ve gotten upwards to one thousand downloads in a single day from promoting my Kindle books on Reddit.
+I’ve gotten upwards of one thousand downloads in a single day from promoting my Kindle books on Reddit.
 It remains at the core of my Amazon book promotion plan.

 You need to have an active free promotion for most of these subreddits to accept your work.